-The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and June 2013.
+The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were announced, respectively, in September 2012 and June 2013.
 Both the RX1 and the RX1R are fixed lens compact cameras that are equipped with a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 In this particular case, the Sony RX1 and the Sony RX1R have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that neither the RX1 nor the RX1R are weather-sealed.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Sony RX1||113 mm||65 mm||70 mm||482 g||270||n||Sep 2012||2,799||ebay.com|